 “So that your sister will have someone to walk with and it’s already dark out,” she said walking towards the kitchen, “plus I have to finish preparing dinner, so there’s no way I can go with you guys.”

-This was how I found my nine year old self walking to choir practice with my thirteen year old sister at seven o’clock, on a cold Friday night.
+This was how I found my nine-year-old self walking to choir practice with my 13-year-old sister at 7:00 on a cold Friday night.
 If only I knew that what I would experience later on would be something we normally only see or hear about on television, I would have fought harder for us to stay home.